unmtransinfo/ISBDSCourse/CARC_Account/README.md

 * Step 5: Upon approval of your account, you will receive an email with instructions to obtain your passwords for both the clusters

-# (II) After you have obtained your passwords for the two clusters
+# (II/V) After you have obtained your passwords for the two clusters

 * Step 1: Open Terminal (command line) on your local machine (laptop/desktop)
 * Step 2: Type the following command and hit enter